Type of Visas

 Obtaining a Visa

-If you have been admitted to Ohio University and have completed all the necessary requirements, the Office of Undergraduate Admissions or Graduate College will issue you one of the following documents:
+If you have been admitted to Ohio University and have completed all the necessary requirements, the Office of Undergraduate Admissions or Graduate College will provide you one of the following documents:

 - Form I-20 (Certificate of Eligibility for Nonimmigrant Student (F-1) Status)